 150g/5oz Ground Almonds

-150g/5oz Gluten Free Flour – I used Dove’s Farm
+150g/5oz Gluten Free Flour – I use Dove’s Farm alternatively you can use the same quantity if regular wheat, White Plain Flour

 2tbsp Demerara Sugar